We may get a small commission if you buy something through a link in our posts.

 What’s also really cool is that you can easily switch between device types, and configure your forms differently per device type.
 This is particularly useful when you want your popups to look smaller and less invasive on mobile devices.

 Thrive Architect is Thrive’s flagship product.
-It’s a proven product that been around for quite some time, and has gone through several upgrades.
-In other words, you can trust that it’s a very reliable, stable and user friendly editor.
+It’s a proven product that has been around for quite some time and has gone through several upgrades.
+In other words, you can trust that it’s a very reliable, stable, and user-friendly editor.

 3. Excellent Reporting Capabilities

-The reporting module within Thrive Leads offers a lost of useful reports that will help you to further optimize your email marketing campaigns.
+The reporting module within Thrive Leads offers a lot of useful reports that will help you to further optimize your email marketing campaigns.